 Applying for a Master of Arts Degree

-The Master of Arts degree in Media and Public Affairs offers students the opportunity to study strategic political communication applied to domestic and international issues.
+The Master of Arts degree in Media and Strategic Communication offers students the opportunity to study strategic political communication applied to domestic and international issues.
 This program is designed for students who are interested in the intersection between media, communication and politics.
 Students will develop expertise in the study and practice of political persuasion, new media and politics, media and public opinion, and political networks and movements.
-For more information, watch the 60 minute webinar recorded with live prospective students on our MA program page.
+For more information, watch the 60 minute webinar recorded with live prospective students on our M.A. program page.

 Admission to the M.A. in Media and Public Affairs is organized by the Columbian College of Arts and Sciences (CCAS), of which the School of Media and Public Affairs is a unit.
 All application materials need to be sent directly to the Columbian College as do all questions about your application.
 You can reach Columbian College admissions here: firstname.lastname@example.org.